Tiering inactive data to low-cost object storage

 For a description of these policies, see Data tiering overview.

 Cloud Manager creates a new aggregate for the volume if a data tiering-enabled aggregate does not already exist.

 Cloud Volumes ONTAP can tier data from a data protection volume to a capacity tier.
 If you activate the destination volume, the data gradually moves to the performance tier as it is read.

-On the Working Environments page, select the working environment that contains the source volume, and then drag it to the working environment to which you want to replicate the volume.
+On the Canvas page, select the working environment that contains the source volume, and then drag it to the working environment to which you want to replicate the volume.

 Follow the prompts until you reach the tiering page and enable data tiering to object storage.

 For help with replicating data, see Replicating data to and from the cloud.

 Changing the storage class for tiered data